Scientific-Computing-Lab/SimulAI/README.md

 InfoGAN results with a new method evaluation - "Physical loss" (Smaller y-value is better).

+Instructions on how installation requirments, execution and more can be found in this [folder](https://github.com/scientific-computing-nrcn/SimulAI/tree/master/InfoGAN_Model) inside the git repository

 ## 6. pReg
 Many Deep Learning techniques obtain state-of-the-art results for regression tasks, in a wide range of CV applications: Pose Estimation, Facial Landmark Detection, Age Estimation, Image Registration and Image Orientation.
 Most of the deep learning architectures used for regression tasks on images are Convolutional Neural Networks (ConvNets), which are usually composed of blocks of Convolutional layers followed by a Pooling layer, and finally Fully-Connected layers.
 The dimension of the output layer depends on the task, and its activation function is usually linear or sigmoid.
 ConvNets can be used for retrieving the parameters of an experiment image, via regression.

 <img src="https://user-images.githubusercontent.com/27349725/78252321-559a2480-74fb-11ea-8e65-870412691355.png" alt=On the left the experiment input image and on the right the simulation output image with its parameters  width="400px" height="400px">
 On the left the experiment input image and on the right the simulation output image with its parameters

+Instructions on how installation requirments, execution and more can be found in this [folder](https://github.com/scientific-computing-nrcn/SimulAI/tree/master/pReg_Model) inside the git repository

 ## 7. PredRNN
 PredRNN is a state-of-the-art Recurrent Neural Network for predictive learning using LSTMs.
 PredRNN memorizes both spatial appearances and temporal variations in a unified memory pool.
 Unlike standard LSTMs, and in addition to the standard memory transition within them, memory in PredRNN can travel through the whole network in a zigzag direction, therefore from the top unit of some time step to the bottom unit of the other.
 Thus, PredRNN is able to preserve the temporal as well as the spatial memory for long-term motions.
 In this work, we use PredRNN for predicting future time steps of simulations as well as experiments, based on the given sequence of time steps.